yusufokunlola/Livestock_Emissions/README.md

 ## Objectives

-1. To conduct a comprehensive analysis of methane (CH4) emissions from cattle across the globe, considering various factors such as breed, feed type, climate conditions, and management practices.
+1. To conduct a comprehensive analysis of methane (CH4) emissions from cattle across the globe.

-2. To develop and train machine learning and deep learning models capable of predicting CH4 emissions based on input parameters and environmental conditions.
+2. To develop and train machine learning models capable of predicting cattle CH4 emissions.

 3. To provide actionable recommendations for stakeholders in the agricultural sector, policymakers, and environmental organizations to reduce livestock-related greenhouse gas emissions and promote sustainable agriculture practices.